Aslam Ahsan

 He has also been a member of Norway's Contact Committee for Immigrants and the Authorities.
 He has become known nationwide as a debater in the public sphere, and won the Fritt Ord Award for freedom of expression in 2002.
 In 2009 he was awarded the HM The King's Medal of Merit in Gold.

+He wrote a book with title "regnbønnen" in 2007.
+This bok was honored as one of the ten popular books of the year.